Anaglyph 3D: Anachrome red/cyan filters

-A variation on the anaglyph technique from the early 2000s is called "Anachrome method".
+A variation on the anaglyph technique from the early 2000s is called the "Anachrome method".
 This approach is an attempt to provide images that look nearly normal, without glasses, for small images, either 2D or 3D, with most of the negative qualities being masked innately by the small display.
-Being "compatible" for small size posting in conventional websites or magazines.
-Usually a larger file can be selected that will fully present the 3D with the dramatic definition.
+Usually, a larger file can be selected that will fully present the 3D with the dramatic definition.
 The 3D (Z axis) depth effect is generally more subtle than simple anaglyph images, which are usually made from wider spaced stereo pairs.

 Anachrome images are shot with a typically narrower stereo base, (the distance between the camera lenses).
 Pains are taken to adjust for a better overlay fit of the two images, which are layered one on top of another.
 Only a few pixels of non-registration give the depth cues.
-The range of color perceived, is noticeably wider in Anachrome image, when viewed with the intended filters.
+The range of color perceived is noticeably wider in Anachrome image, when viewed with the intended filters.
 This is due to the deliberate passage of a small (1 to 2%) of the red information through the cyan filter.
 Warmer tones can be boosted, because each eye sees some color reference to red.
 The brain responds in the mental blending process and usual perception.
 It is claimed to provide warmer and more complex perceived skin tones and vividness.